ibm-cloud-docs/Backup/restore-OracleDB.md

 # Restoring Oracle DB
 {: #restoreOracleBackup}

-After backing up an Oracle&reg; database using the Oracle&reg; Plug-in, you can restore the database.
+After backing up an Oracle&reg; database using the Oracle&reg; plug-in, you can restore the database.
 An Oracle&reg; restore process is performed by a Database Administrator.
 Briefly, the steps are:
 1. Shut down the database.
 2. Restore the files.
 3. If necessary, reset the control information for the database.
 4. Start and recover the database.
 5. Re-open the database for use.
-The Plug-in does not do table-level restores.
+The plug-in does not do table-level restores.
 {: shortdesc}

 You might also need to recover the entire system, by performing a “bare metal restore” (installing the OS, applications, and then the full database (plus any transaction logs) onto a new system).